-Exploring topics across women’s lives, such as childbirth, anger, identity, death, humour, leadership, and madness, this unique collection of papers is ideal for practicing clinicians and psychoanalysis theorists.
+Exploring topics across women’s lives, such as childbirth, anger, identity, death, humour, leadership and madness, this unique collection of papers is ideal for practicing clinicians and theorists of psychoanalysis.

 Table of Contents

-Lucy Holmes is a licensed psychoanalyst in private practice in New York City, where she is a faculty member and training analyst at the Center for Modern Psychoanalytic Studies and the New York Graduate School of Psychoanalysis.
-A former President of the Society for Modern Psychoanalysis, she lectures widely on female development and the technique of Modern Group analysis.
+Lucy Holmes is a licensed psychoanalyst in private practice in New York City, where she is a faculty member and training analyst at the Center for Modern Psychoanalytic Studies, the New York Graduate School of Psychoanalysis and The Center for Group Studies.
+A former president of the Society for Modern Psychoanalysts, she lectures widely on female development and the technique of modern group analysis.
 Her previous book Wrestling with Destiny was published by Routledge in 2013.